The Preemie Project does NOT need donations of plain hats, preemie or newborn size.

-The Preemie Project donates special hats and booties and costumes to Iowa NICUs for holidays and special events throughout the year.
-Volunteers make holiday hats and booties sized for infants weighing from 1lb up to 11lbs.
-Many will include diaper covers, cocoon or other costume items with the hats and booties to make a full costume for the festivities.
-Holiday donations for 2018 include Easter, 4th of July, Cy-Hawk Challenge (UI vs ISU football), Halloween and Christmas.
+The Preemie Project donates special knit and crochet hats, booties and costumes to Iowa NICUs for holidays and special events throughout the year.
+We love diaper covers, cocoons, and other costume items with the hats and booties to make full costumes.

 Refer to our Event Calendar for important mail-by dates and information about each donation.

-Because these items are for special occasions, you are free to use the color of your choice.
-Please make more than half of the items in colors suitable for little boys.
+Please make more than half of the items in colors and styles suitable for little boys.
 If the item has any pink in it, the nurses will consider it to be a girl hat.

 - Refer to our Measurements Guide for size guidelines.

-- We always need more boy sets than girl.
+- We always need more boy sets than girl sets.

 - Hats must stretch easily over tiny heads.

-- Booties should be made from a pattern that is not holey.
-Holes in booties pose a hazard for tiny toes.
+- Use a bootie pattern that is not “Holey”.
+Holes in booties pose a hazard to tiny toes.

-- Although booties are not required with each hat, a matching set of hat and booties makes a wonderful memento of the NICU stay.
+- Booties are not required with each hat but, a matching set makes a wonderful memento of the NICU stay.

-- When making a hat/bootie set or other costume items, please make sure everything is in the same size range or the set will be split up.
+- Make sure everything in a set is in the same size range, or the set will be split up.